chinamike65/hugo-tuolesi/content/book2/book2en.md

 Guru Yoga varies from school to school.

 Guru Yoga is a very special method unique to Tantric Buddhism.
-Only Tibetan Buddhism among the three major sects of Sutra and Theravada do not have Guru Yoga.
+Only Tibetan Buddhism among the three major schools of Sutra and Theravada do not have Guru Yoga.

 Guru Yoga of the Nyingma School of Tibetan Buddhism is the visualization that Guru Rinpoche is indistinguishable from one's own Guru.

-The Kagyu sect also has Guru Yoga, where the Masters Vajrapani or Marpa are no different from their own masters.
+The Kagyu school also has Guru Yoga, where the Masters Vajrapani or Marpa are no different from their own masters.

 Guru Yoga of the Gelugpa is a visualization that Tsongkhapa is indistinguishable from one's root guru.